 FARM STEW launched in Uganda in the fall of 2015.
 Joy Kauffman, MPH, a Nutritionist with a Masters in Public Health from Johns Hopkins, and Master Gardener from the University of Illinois was serving with the USAID Farmer to Farmer program in Uganda.
 Joy's official assignment was to work with a farming cooperative whose 60,000 members had decided they wanted assistance learning to process the soybeans they grow.

-Once in Uganda, in partnership with Robert Lubega (an Agricultural Extension agent for the cooperative) and Steven Mugabi (a Soya Entrepreneur who volunteered with the team), we conducted hands-on nutrition and cooking classes, featuring soy and vegetables and using the Bible as our primary text.
+Once in Uganda, in partnership with local volunteers, Joy conducted hands-on nutrition and cooking classes, featuring soy and vegetables and using the Bible as our primary text.
 Over the course of a two-day training, we taught both the basics of a whole-foods, plant-based diet (which is critical as most participants are vegetarians by economic necessity), child nutrition, and the importance of soaking grains and legumes to increase the bioavailability of nutrients.
 We also conducted a hands-on cooking class: making soya milk, using the residual, protein-rich "okara" as a flour to add to porridge (busera and posho), eating green soya (edamame), and the rainbow pot of vegetables with whole cooked soya beans.

 The community response was tremendously positive.

-Robert was particularly thrilled with the fact that, except for information that was practical and immediately applicable, we were bringing in nothing from outside the village.
-He and Steven captured the hearts of the people.
+The volunteers were particularly thrilled with the fact that, except for information that was practical and immediately applicable, we were bringing in nothing from outside the village.
 As time progressed, it was wonderful to see the interaction and the skilled facilitation that happened naturally when these leaders conducted classes in their local language.
 They captured the attention and the heart of class participants.

 Together with the locals, they began to produce high-quality, simple instructional materials that we could give as a gift to the communities in which we trained.
 This way, from the beginning we would be training trainers and multiply the work.
 Edward Kaweesa, a local computer store owner, came to the rescue.
 He transformed Joy's ideas into graphics that spoke clearly, communicating health and nutritional information, in a culturally appropriate way.
 (Edward now serves as the FARM STEW Uganda Country Director.)